You know you’ve been too long in Norway when…

 - You associate Friday afternoon with a trip to Vinmonopolet (State wine monopoly).

-- You rummage through your plastic bottles collection to see which ones you should keep to take to the store and which can be sacrificed to the recycle center.
+- You rummage through your plastic bottles collection to see which ones you should keep to take to the store and which can be sacrificed to the recycle centre.

 - When a stranger on the street smiles at you, you assume that: